 Cell phone charger.
 Yep, I listed this as a necessity.
 As much as I like unplugging from the world, I’m not going on my trip without my cell phone.
 I bet you are the same way.
 A portable cell phone charger can really save the day, especially if you are camping and don’t get much opportunity to charge your phone besides driving around in your car.
 We always end up battling over who gets to charge their phone.
 This charger can charge 3 phones and it does it pretty fast.

-At the very least, make sure you have a phone USB charger to plug your phones into while you drive.
+At the very least, make sure you have a phone USB charger to plug your phone into while you drive.
 I don’t think the kind matters much, but we like to have two USB ports, one for each of our phones.

 You’ve got all the necessities: food, clothing, and safety.
-Now lets talk about making sure you are able to have a great experience and do the things you want to do.
+Now let’s talk about making sure you are able to have a great experience and do the things you want to do.

 When you enter either of the parks, they will give you a pretty nice map at no additional charge.
 They’ll also give you a newspaper that talks about the things going on that year.
 Read both of them.
-The have some great information.
+They have some great information.
 Cell phones in general get poor reception in both parks (really bad in Yellowstone) so don’t rely on your GPS.

 Winging it is not recommended.
 Even though we live 4 hours away and visit these parks almost yearly, we always go with a plan.
-There are tons of websites and YouTube about both places.
+There are tons of websites and YouTube videos about both places.
 Read up a bit to see what looks interesting.
 It will help you determine how much time you will need to get the experience you want.

 You may want to purchase a pre-made itinerary.
 This is where we can help!
-If you are traveling to the west and are visiting a national park, we may have you covered with our travel guides.
+If you are traveling to the West and are visiting a national park, we may have you covered with our travel itineraries.
 Sometimes trying to piece together all the things you want to do can be really challenging if you have never been to an area.
-I’ve also found that top sights on Trip Advisor aren’t always what I would consider the best use of my valuable vacation time.
+I’ve also found that the top sights on Trip Advisor aren’t always what I would consider the best use of my valuable vacation time.